Refinitiv/Real-Time-SDK/README.md

 # Notes:
 - This section contains APIs that are subject to proprietary and open source licenses.
 Please make sure to read the readme files within each API flavor directory for clarification.
 - Please make sure to review the LICENSE.md file.

+# Support SLA

+Issues raised via GitHub will be addressed in a best-effort manner.
+For broad questions regarding ESDK, please refer to documentation and Q&A forum on Developer Community for ESDK C/C++ and/or ESDK Java which supported by a existing active community of API users.
+Please contact Premium Support for any issues or questions that require prompt responses.